rshankras/Today-Extension-Tutorial/P04- Add Today Extension/content.md

 ```

-The setupLocationManager function, initializes the locationManager variable and sets the desired location accuracy to best.
+The **setupLocationManager** function, initializes the locationManager variable and sets the desired location accuracy to best.
 CLLocationManager delegate related functions will be handled by TodayViewController by setting locationManager?.delegate to self.
-Finally the requestWhenInUseAuthorization ensures to get the permission from user to access their current location.
+Finally the **requestWhenInUseAuthorization** ensures to get the permission from user to access their current location.

-In order fix “Use of unresolved identifier locationManager” error, copy the the below variable declaration after the class declaration.
+In order fix **Use of unresolved identifier locationManager** error, copy the the below variable declaration after the class declaration.

 ```
 var locationManager: CLLocationManager?

 ```

-Xcode would now show an error message that says “cannot assign value of type TodayViewController to type CLLocationManagerDelegate”.
+Xcode would now show an error message that says **cannot assign value of type TodayViewController to type CLLocationManagerDelegate**.
 This can be fixed by adding the following extension for TodayViewController.
 This extension should be added after the closing parenthesis of TodayViewController class.

 ```
 extension TodayViewController: CLLocationManagerDelegate {